Deathlands: Plot

-On the morning of January 20, 2001, the climax of the Cold War set the post-apocalyptic stage for the series.
-The end game began with a pre-emptive strike on Washington, DC.
+On January 20, 2001, the climax of the Cold War turns the world into a postapocalyptic wasteland.
+The endgame began with a preemptive strike on Washington, DC.
 Underground nuclear bombs were detonated from within the basement of the Soviet embassy, by an elite group of Spetsnaz operatives, destroying the central command structure and political system of the United States.
-For an indefinite period of time a nuclear exchange between the United States and the Soviet Union devastated both countries and subsequently the entire planet (but little details are known of what occurred outside the two countries).
-All manner of genetic contagions were released infecting the survivors of the firestorm with horrible illnesses.
+For an indefinite period of time, a nuclear exchange between the United States and the Soviet Union devastated both countries and, subsequently, the entire planet (but little details are known of what occurred outside the two countries).
+All manner of genetic contagions were released, infecting the survivors of the firestorm with horrible illnesses.
 The remaining survivors lived harshly during a time of prolonged nuclear winter known as Skydark.
-The geography, climate, and ecosystems of the world had changed dramatically.
+The geography, climate, and ecosystems of the world changed dramatically.
 What was left of the United States came to be known as the Deathlands.

-Nearly a century later, a pale semblance of civilization has begun to reappear, albeit brutal, short lived, morally confused, and crazed from mutation.
-Between the many hot spots are small plague pits ruled by power hungry individuals who have no limits in order to establish their rule and expand their influence.
+Nearly a century later, civilization began to reappear, albeit brutal, short lived, morally confused, and crazed from mutation.
+Between the many hot spots are small plague pits ruled by warlords who have no limits to establish their rule and expand their influence.
 These individuals are known as the Barons.
 Their rabble pits are known as villes and baronies.
 Civilization unknowingly resembles the Dark Ages.
 Trading resumes between the villes: jack (a regional currency), jolt or "joltsky" (a hallucinogenic mixture of mescaline and heroin), ammunition, and slaves are the primary forms of currency.
 Life is a strange mixture of ancient history and limited technology scavenged from the twentieth century.
-Military technology is the most prized possession of all; success is often measured by the number of bullets one possesses.
-A man named Ryan Cawdor leads a group of companions across the deathlands.
-Ryan has extremely secret knowledge of the 20th century.
-The understanding of hidden underground complexes, known as redoubts, that contains teleportation technology.
+Military technology is the most prized possession, and success is often measured by the number of bullets one possesses.
+Ryan Cawdor leads a group across the Deathlands.
+Ryan has extremely secret knowledge of the 20th century — the understanding of hidden underground complexes, known as redoubts, that contains teleportation technology.
 He and his companions guard this knowledge with their lives.
 The technology is called MAT-TRANS.

-Each novel usually begins with the companions arriving at a frequently unknown redoubt by MAT-TRANS.
-If the situation is impossible or hostile the companions can use the "last destination" feature of the transporter to return to the sending location.
-If the redoubt is unknown then the companions usually explore, looking for weapons and supplies which they rarely find.
-Sometimes they are lucky and find a working shower or stored food which they always utilize or take.
-The story picks up speed once the characters leave the redoubt and explore the surrounding countryside.
-Frequently, the companions are captured or forced into a confrontation with the local barons.
-Each novel reveals a little of the characters' history, motivations, and the regional location where they arrived.
+Each novel typically begins with the companions arriving at a previously unknown redoubt via MAT-TRANS.
+If the situation is impossible or hostile, the companions can use the transporter's "last destination" feature to return to the sending point.
+If the redoubt is unknown, the companions usually explore in search of weapons and supplies, which they rarely come across.
+They occasionally get lucky and find a working shower or stored food, which they always use or take.
+The plot picks up speed once the characters leave the redoubt and explore the surrounding countryside.
+Frequently, the companions are apprehended or forced into a confrontation with the local barons.
+Each novel reveals a little about the characters' backgrounds and motivations, and the region in which they arrived.